1920 Hammond Pros season: Game 7: at Chicago Boosters

 In their final game of the 1920 season, the Pros played the Chicago Boosters, a non-APFA team.
 The Boosters came into the game with an undefeated record of 3–0–4.
 The scoring summary is unknown, but four players of the Boosters—Annan, Bond, Reilly, Applehans—scored a touchdown.
 The final score of the game was a 27–0 loss for the Pros.

-Post season
+Postseason

 With a losing record, the Pros could not contend for the APFA Championship.
 After the season was over, the team hired Max Hicks to be the coach for the following season.
 The Pros' 1920 record of 2–5–2 would be their best outing until 1924; the team folded two years later.
 Sportswriter Bruce Copeland compiled the 1920 All Pro team, but no player made the list.
 As of 2012, no players from the 1920 Hammond Pros were enshrined in the Pro Football Hall of Fame.